 Microsoft Access Reports are created by each institution as needed.
-This requires setting up a safe ODBC link to your Ares database and creating the desired reports in MS Access.
+This requires setting up a safe ODBC link to your Ares database and creating the reports in MS Access.
 These reports can be extremely versatile.
-As long as the required data exists, you can create any report you wish, using any parameters you wish.
+As long as the required data exists, you can create any report, using any custom parameters.
 A working knowledge of Microsoft Access is required to set up Access Reports.

 While Microsoft Access reporting is still available to create custom reports in Ares, you may want to use SSRS reports instead.
 SQL Server Reporting Services (SSRS) is a server-based report generating software system that is used to produce and deliver a variety of interactive and printed reports.
 SSRS allows you to create your reports and run them locally, or access and run them from the web.